 - You may or may not want to teach this lesson immediately after the first two.
 I usually wait to teach it until the day of the pre-race musher banquet when the mushers draw for starting order. - You may want to have the students read the musher biographies for homework the night before this lesson. - I like to do this lesson as a "mock" banquet to simulate the actual draw/banquet. - As the students enter the classroom in the morning, their morning assignment has them sign their names on the board in the order they arrive in the morning.
-This gives us an order to do the "draw" during math class.
-The mushers draw in the order they signed up for the race. - As each student is called, they come to the front and draw a stack from the mukluk.
+This gives us an order to do the "draw" during math class. - As each student is called, they come to the front and draw a stack from the mukluk.
 The mushers draw a round chip from a mukluk with their starting number. - The students then announce to the class the characteristics shown on their stack and choose a matching musher.
 The mushers must announce their starting number and then usually make a few comments. - The mushers then exit the stage and go through the "autograph" chute.
-I like to have the students autograph around the edges of the map we will be using to track our mushers.
+I like to have the students autograph around the edges of the map we will be using to track our mushers. - Members of the press then interview them.
+I have parents come in and "represent" the Alaskan Dispatch News and the Nome Nugget.
+When it is a Fairbanks start, I also have the Fairbanks Daily News Miner represented.
+You could even have the Iditarod Insider present.

 - 1. Review with the students what has been discovered about the characteristics of the mushers running the race and the probability behind predicting the winners.
 Put unifix stacks in the bag (or mukluk). - 2.
 One at a time, each student draws a stack. - 3.
 They must choose a musher that matches the characteristics on the stack to follow on the trail during the race.
 You can do this in a couple of different ways.
 They can choose based on just the characteristics from a chart, or if they have read the musher biographies ahead of time to have some other basis for their choices. - 4.
-Have students use musher biographies to write the rough draft of their musher biography card on their worksheets. - 5.
+Have students use musher biographies to write the rough draft of their musher biography card on their worksheets - 5.
 Have students write the good copy of their card and post them with the Trail Map.